uyuni-project/uyuni-rfc/accepted/00102-upgrade-to-salt-3008.md

   - Salt Bundle (shared between 4.3 and 5.0) gets upgraded to 3008 (Feb-March 2025).
   - Salt Bundle (new client tools for 5.1) gets upgraded to 3008 (Feb-March 2025).
   - Uyuni will get automatically 3008 from SLE into Leap (Feb-March 2025).
+  - Cons: potential bugs in inmature 3008.0 release and not much time for 3008.0 validation.

 b1) If Salt 3008 is NOT ready when SUMA 4.3 LTS begins (June 2025) -> We keep Salt 3006.0 on SP4 until LTS ends (June 2026):
   - SP5/6/7 gets 3008 (after June 2025) -> probably no-go as that mean SP5/SP6 managed minions will break for 4.3 LTS.